The coinage of Apollonia and Dyrrhachium

 Ceka's chronological groups of the drachms1 in Conovici's revision2 and with Torbágyi's additional observations3 appeared to be suitable for further research.

-Simple numismatic methods (see in chapter General Approach) have helped me create a substantially advanced arrangement of the drachma issues.
+Simple numismatic methods have helped me create a substantially advanced arrangement of the drachma issues.
 For distinction from Conovici's chronological groups, my ones are called 'classes'.
 The new features are these:

 - The division of the very first class of Dyrrhachian drachms into two subclasses